gmaclenn/gmaclenn.github.io/_posts/blog/2017-05-10-switching-to-zsh.md

 title: "Improving Your Terminal Experience with Zsh"
 modified:
 categories: blog
-excerpt: "As a data scientist you better know your way around the Bash shell.
-While you'll want to do more serious modeling in Python or R, getting comfortable at the command line will only speed up your work flows"
+excerpt: "As a data scientist you better know your way around Bash.
+While you'll want to do serious modeling in Python or R, getting comfortable at the command line will only speed up your work flows"
 tags: [bash, zsh, oh-my-zsh, z, homebrew]
 image:
   feature:
 date: 2017-05-10
 ---

-As a data scientist you better know your way around the Bash shell.
-While you'll want to do more serious modeling in Python or R, getting comfortable at the command line will only speed up your work flows.
+As a data scientist you better know your way around Bash.
+While you'll want to do serious modeling in Python or R, getting comfortable at the command line will only speed up your work flows.
 I'll quickly walk through a few packages and tips to make the terminal experience more enjoyable by setting up Zsh as an alternative to Bash.

 _The duration of this post will assume you are using a variant of OS X and have Homebrew installed_